 Travel in Germany - tips for a vacation away from the crowds

 Everything is different this year.
 Destinations such as Rügen, Usedom, Sylt or the Alps usually attract travelers.
 In times of Corona, these regions are overwhelmed by the crowds.
 It is becoming increasingly difficult to keep your distance.
-However, that does not mean that you are on it Trips to Savor in Germany has to do without.
-There are many places that are also beautiful.
-However, they are not so well known.
-Reason enough that we look around for travel destinations in Germany that are off the tourist routes.
-No matter whether you like cycling, hiking or with Caravan Travel away from the crowds, at these places you can also enjoy your vacation in Corona times.
+However, that does not mean that you are on it Trips to Savor in Germany must do without.
+There are many places that are beautiful too.
+However, they are not that well known.
+Reason enough for us to look around for travel destinations in Germanythat are off the tourist routes.
+It doesn't matter if you like to ride a bike, hike go or with the Caravan Travel away from the crowds, at these places you can also enjoy your vacation in Corona times.
 What do you think of one picknick on road?
-Pack yours backpack, pull walking boots on, and let's go.
+Pack yours backpack, pull walking boots and off you go.

 The Lusatian Lakeland